Note: This post may contain affiliate links. Please see my disclosure page for more details.

 Of course, the YOGO mat won’t replace a perfectly squishy roll out mat, but it’s great for yoga on the go.
 I’ve used it personally and the mat is “sticky” like you want it to be, and is a big improvement over doing yoga without a mat – though it doesn’t provide the most cushioning.

-Useful Travel Gifts Under $500
+Useful Travel Gifts (The Big Bucks)

 I personally bought the DJI Spark and it’s a fantastic starter drone.